 Following the Spin-off, we and DISH Network have operated as separate public companies and DISH Network has no ownership interest in us.
-However, we are both under the common control of our Chief Executive Officer and Chairman of our Board of Directors, Charles W. Ergen.
+However, a substantial majority of the voting power of the shares of both companies is owned beneficially by our Chief Executive Officer and Chairman, Charles W. Ergen.

 We and DISH Network entered into certain transitional services agreements pursuant to which we will obtain certain services and rights from DISH Network, DISH Network will obtain certain services and rights from us, and we and DISH Network have indemnified each other against certain liabilities arising from our respective businesses.
 The following is a summary of the terms of the principal agreements that we have entered into with DISH Network that have an impact on our results of operations.